 Nick Comer-Calder worked at the BBC and was Senior Vice President of Discovery Networks Europe.
 As an Associate Fellow of the Institute for Public Policy Research Nick initiated the IPPR’s Media Leaders and Climate Change Initiative.

-The Net has funding from the European Climate Foundation.
+The Net has had funding from the European Climate Foundation.

-The work of The Climate Media Net is advised and supported by a board of senior scientists, media professionals and communications experts.
+The work of The Climate Media & Culture Net is advised and supported by a board of senior scientists, media professionals and communications experts.

 Richard Black Director, Energy & Climate Intelligence Unit

 James Painter Reuters School for the Study of Journalism

 Emily Shuckburgh Head of Open Oceans, British Antarctic Survey